assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft1.md

     **** M4 ****

-    This message is encrypted.
-The message is sent within the body of EncryptedMessage (EncryptedMessage/Body).
+    This packet is encrypted.
+The packet is sent within the body of EncryptedMessage (EncryptedMessage/Body).

     1   Header.
-        Message type and flags.
+        Packet type and flags.

     32  ClientSigKey.
         The client's public signature key.

     64  Signature2.
-        Signature of ClientEncKey+ServerEncKey concatenated.
+        Signature of the following elements concatenated:
+        ClientEncKey + ServerEncKey + hash(M1) + hash(M2).
+        hash() is used to denote the SHA512 checksum.
+        Only the actual signature (64 bytes) is included in the field.

     **** M4/Header ****

-    4b  MessageType.
+    4b  PacketType.
         Four bits that encodes an integer in range 0-15.
-        The integer value is 4 for this message.
+        The integer value is 4 for this packet.

     4b  Zero.
         Bits set to 0.